Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Conclusion

 \section{Conclusion}

-In this study, we proposed Q-Net, a computationally and data-efficient framework for queue length estimation.
-Our problem setting reflects a general and practically relevant scenario in which traffic flow is only partially observed.
-Moreover, Q-Net relies solely on two widely available and privacy-preserving data sources: cumulative vehicle counts from loop detectors and aggregated floating car data (aFCD).
-Together, these aspects highlight the broad applicability of the proposed method.

-The filtering algorithm of Q-Net leverages KalmanNet, an AI-augmented Kalman filter that combines the representational power of deep learning with the structure of state-space modeling.
-Unlike traditional Kalman filters, KalmanNet does not require prior knowledge of system or noise dynamics; instead, it learns to adapt dynamically to real-world noise patterns.
-Our contributions extend beyond a direct application of KalmanNet in three key ways: (a) Q-Net introduces a tailored state-space formulation specifically designed for queue length estimation.
-This formulation effectively fuses heterogeneous data sources with differing spatial and temporal resolutions. (b) Q-Net adapts KalmanNet to decouple measurement dimensionality from segment length, thereby enabling spatial transferability across different road segments. (c) Q-Net employs a training strategy designed to handle long time series data, ensuring stable and efficient model convergence.

-Q-Net was implemented and evaluated on multiple road sections in Rotterdam, the Netherlands.
-Empirical results show that it consistently outperforms baseline methods during both the formation and dissipation phases of traffic queues, effectively correcting the lag typically observed in aFCD-based estimates.
-The model demonstrated strong temporal and spatial transferability, underscoring its practicality for real-world deployment without the need to maintain or install costly radar infrastructure.
-Furthermore, a real-time variant of Q-Net was introduced, illustrating its potential for dynamic traffic control applications.
+This paper addresses the challenge of estimating queue length in partially observed environments by proposing Q-Net, a Kalman-based framework that integrates model-driven and data-driven principles.
+Evaluated on multiple main road sections in Rotterdam, Q-Net achieves competitive or improved performance compared with baseline methods and effectively mitigates the lag typically observed in aFCD-based estimates.
+The model’s strong performance across temporal, spatial, and real-time online settings validates our hybrid approach.
+These results demonstrate Q-Net's practicality as a robust solution for real-world deployment, offering accurate queue estimation without the need to maintain or install costly radar infrastructure.

-Future research could enhance Q-Net by integrating graph machine learning to capture spatial correlations in road networks with multiple intersections, enabling more expressive evolution models for improved queue change estimation.
-Integrating additional contextual features, such as traffic signal timings or weather conditions, may further boost accuracy.
-Moreover, exploring alternative training paradigms, such as curriculum learning, and validating the approach across a more diverse set of urban environments would strengthen generalizability.
-Ultimately, combining Q-Net with traffic control and optimization strategies opens new avenues for intelligent, data-driven traffic management systems.